insperatum/9.66/chapters/04-allObjectCode.md

 viz.scatterShapes(map(function(x){x.value}, distCross.samples), {xBounds:[-3,3], yBounds:[-3,3]})
 ~~~

-<b>Before exporting for submission please run your code (button below).</b><br/>
-Your figures will then be automatically saved in the export file.
+<b>Before submission please make sure all of the figures you want to include are visible above.</b><br/>
+If not, you can use the 'Run All' button below to re-run all of your code.<br/>

+To submit your work, click the export button and then upload the result to stellar.
 <table>
 <tr>
 <td>